guedou/scapy-handson/trophies/intercepting_and_modifying.md

 ## Hints

-- on Debian, install the `python-nfqueue` module
 - DNS is an *old* Scapy protocol, parsing then building might not give the same
-  packet: you need to remove lengths
+  packet: you need to remove length fields